BenWestgate/Bails/FAQ.md

 If you shutdown Bitcoin Core safely, waiting for it to exit before shutting down Tails (from the menu in the upper right) it will resume where you left off the next time you Start on Tails, unlock its Persistent Storage, and connect to Tor.
 If you shutdown Tails without exiting Bitcoin core safely, or by yanking the USB stick out, it is possible to corrupt the blockchain database and lose your progress.
 Only remove the USB to shutdown Tails in an Emergency.

+## How can I copy the blockchain from a Bitcoin node I already have?
+By copying the _blocks_ and _chainstate_ folders from your Bitcoin [data directory](https://github.com/bitcoin/bitcoin/blob/master/doc/files.md#data-directory-location).
+If you don't trust this node is not compromised, do NOT do this, wait for Bails to synchronize.

+**External drive**: Plug it in while Tails is running.
+Use the _Files_ browser to copy the _chainstate_ and _blocks_ folders to _~/Persistent/.bitcoin_.

+**Internal drive**: Read [Accessing the internal hard disk](https://tails.net/doc/advanced_topics/internal_hard_disk/index.en.html) first.
+You must restart and set an administration password on the Welcome Screen.
+Then you can access the internal drive in the Files browser to copy the _chainstate_ and _blocks_ folders to _~/Persistent/.bitcoin/_.

 ## How do I make a backup Bails USB stick?
 Get a USB stick at least the same size  as your current Bails then: